ashrofdev/visual-music/README.md

 * 2 pages:
   * landing page
   * player page
-* MP3 upload
+* MP3 upload?
+Soundcloud API?
 * Play/Stand-By
 * Export and download screen capture
 * One main theme for visual transcribe
 * No registration

 ### Version 2.0
-* User can upload other types of audio files
+* (User can upload other types of audio files?)
 * New visual themes

 ### Version 3.0
-* User can input live music
+* (User can input live music?)

 ## Release & Launch
-Visual Music should be built with the intention of releasing and maintaining the project in the real world based upon user suggestions and feedback.
-Therefore providing an awesome opportunityto expand on and learn new skills, but also a project you can include on your resume and show off to friends, family and potential employers.
+Visual Music is being built with the intention of releasing and maintaining the project in the real world.
+Therefore providing contributors with a great opportunity to expand on and learn new skills, being part of a project that can be included on resumes and showed off to friends, family and potential employers.

 Should be discussed and decided by the team in charge when constituted...
 * ZTM Discord